mjvesa/gui-builder/readme.md

 # GUI Builder

-Gui Builder is a free visual editor for Vaadin Flow.
+Gui Builder is a free visual editor.
+Currenly supports Vaadin Flow templates using Lit.

+The GUI Builder application can be found at [gui-builder.com](https://gui-builder.com) and some documentation for it at [gui-builder.com/docs](https://gui-builder.com/docs)

+Follow the author at twitter for the latest updates [@mjvesa](https://twitter.com/mjvesa)

 ## How to develop